List of Pirates of the Caribbean characters: Captain Teague

 Captain Edward Teague, portrayed by Keith Richards, the Pirate Lord of Madagascar and Keeper of the Pirate Code.
 The character's full name was never revealed in the films onscreen or in any related promotional material.
 The name "Edward Teague" is likely based on real world pirate Edward Teach aka Blackbeard.
-According to screenwriter Terry Rossio, who didn't believe Teague's name had ever been officially designated, he thought Teague's first name was "Robert", based on a historical pirate.
+According to screenwriter Terry Rossio, who did not believe Teague's name had ever been officially designated, he thought Teague's first name was "Robert", based on a historical pirate.
 Although Richards' role was rumored in 2004, and later reported in 2006, Teague was later confirmed to be Jack Sparrow's father.
 Teague appears in At World's End, On Stranger Tides, and Dead Men Tell No Tales.

 In his first appearance in At World's End, Captain Teague serves as the Keeper of the Pirate Code, which is kept at Shipwreck Cove.
 He is also the master of the jailhouse dog, which was last seen in Dead Man's Chest being worshiped by the cannibals on Pelegesto.
 (It was later explained in Pirates of the Caribbean: The Price of Freedom that Teague was the original owner of the dog.)
 Teague explains the dog's apparent escape to Pintel and Ragetti by merely shrugging his shoulders and commenting, "Sea turtles, mate".
 During the fourth meeting of the Brethren Court, Teague guns down a pirate who dismisses the code.
 He subsequently informs the Court of the conditions required for a declaration of war and the necessary election of a Pirate King.
-Teague seems to be fond of his son, Jack; when Jack observes that he has survived a great deal, Teague observes that the trick isn't living forever, but being able to live with oneself forever.
+Teague seems to be fond of his son, Jack; when Jack observes that he has survived a great deal, Teague observes that the trick is not living forever, but being able to live with oneself forever.
 When Jack asks about his mother, Teague shows him a shrunken head.
 Jack then comments, "She looks great!"

 In the fourth film, after Jack escapes from King George II at St James's Palace, he is chased through the streets of London by the King's Royal Guard.
 Just as one of the soldiers aims his musket at Jack, he is shot in the back by Teague.
 Later, inside the Captain's Daughter pub, Teague gave Jack a significant amount of information about the Fountain of Youth.
 When Jack asked him, "Have you ever been there?", Teague sarcastically replied, "Does this face look like it's been to the Fountain of Youth?", Jack diplomatically commenting that it depends on the light.
 Teague then vanishes when Jack looks away.

-In the fifth film, Dead Men Tell No Tales, Teague briefly appears during a flashback explaining Jack's relationship to Captain Armando Salazar.
+In the fifth film, Dead Men Tell No Tales, Teague also appeared as a hallucination in an early draft by Terry Rossio.
+In the final version of the film, Teague briefly appears during a flashback explaining Jack's relationship to Captain Armando Salazar.
 In this scene, he is portrayed by Alexander Scheer.